panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 }
 ```

-Note that you can have as many consumers as you want for a single context.
+You can have as many consumers as you want for a single context.
+Also, in case if the context value changes (by changing the `value` prop of the provider) all the consumers are immediately notified about that changes.

 ## 2. When do you need a context?